About international Confirmation Training

 1. Participation in parish activities

-When you receive your first camp letter in October, we will also send a letter to your home parish.
-This is to inform your parish that you are going to attend the confirmation training provided by LNK – The Finnish Association for Children and Youth and to ask your parish to help you attend their activities.
+When you receive your first camp letter in October/November, we will also send a letter to you to be given to your home parish.
+This is to inform your parish that you are going to attend the Confirmation Training provided by LNK – The Finnish Association for Children and Youth and to ask your parish to help you attend their activities.

 It is the duty of the parish to help you participate in their activities to complete the preliminary module.
 However, if this does not work out, we have our own instructions on how to participate in the activities of your home parish.